 We might ask you to participate in assessment days; complete tests or occupational personality profile questionnaires; and/or attend an interview – or a combination of these.
 Information will be generated by you and by us.
 For example, you might complete a written test or we might take interview notes.
 This information is held by Anchor Group Services.

 If you are unsuccessful following an assessment for the position you have applied for, we may ask if you would like your details to be retained in our talent pool for a period of three months.
-If you say yes, we would proactively contact you should any further suitable vacancies arise.
+If you say yes, we may contact you should any further suitable vacancies arise.

 If we make a conditional offer of employment we will ask you for information so that we can carry out pre-employment checks.
 You must successfully complete pre-employment checks to progress to a final offer.
 We are required to confirm the identity of our staff, their right to work in the United Kingdom and seek assurance as to their trustworthiness, integrity and reliability.